-The Barclays Capital Aggregate Bond Index is composed of approximately 6,000 publicly traded bonds including U.S. government, mortgage backed, corporate and Yankee bonds with an average maturity of approximately 10 years.
+The Barclays Capital Aggregate Bond Index is composed of approximately 8,000 publicly traded bonds including U.S. government, mortgage backed, corporate and Yankee bonds.
 The index is weighted by the market value of the bonds included in the index.

-MSCI Country Indices (Australia, U.K. and Japan) - Free float-adjusted market capitalization indices that are designed to measure equity market performance in that specific country.
+MSCI Country Indices (Australia, U.K. China, and Japan) - Free float-adjusted market capitalization indices that are designed to measure equity market performance in that specific country.